ramonavic/music_hackathon/README.md

 Cool stuf we learned from this project include:
 - Using Nokogiri and Net HTTP to scrape data as effective as possible
 - Validate if data is present inside the view
-- Using the Materialize paralex view
+- Using the Materialize parallax component

 ###Team: